amrutha-b-nair/geoquiz/README.md

 # Country shape quiz

-## Guess the country from its shape!!
+## Name the country from its shape!!
 This is a Python quiz application that allows users to take a quiz with questions displayed alongside images.
 Users can input their answers, and the application will provide feedback on whether the answers are correct or not.